flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181105-18-12-05-letters-from-ghwb.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/06/dev-222588-unsplash-scaled.jpg
 card_10:
-  card_text: "In a September 1998 letter to his children, he wrote \"Remember the old song a\x18Ia\x19ll Be There Ready When You Are'?
-Well, Ia\x19ll be there ready when you are where there is so much excitement ahead, so many grandkids to watch grow.
-If you need me, Ia\x19m here.
-Devotedly, Dad.a\x1D\n\n[view sources](https://smarthernews.com/18-12-05-letters-from-ghwb/)"
+  card_text: "In a September 1998 letter to his children, he wrote "Remember the old song ax18Iax19ll Be There Ready When You Are'?
+Well, Iax19ll be there ready when you are where there is so much excitement ahead, so many grandkids to watch grow.
+If you need me, Iax19m here.
+Devotedly, Dad.ax1Dnn[view sources](https://smarthernews.com/18-12-05-letters-from-ghwb/)"
   card_citation: ''

 ---
 *   **Destiny and Power: The American Odyssey of George Herbert Walker Bush:**
     [https://www.amazon.com/dp/0812979478/](\"https://www.amazon.com/dp/0812979478/\")